oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - All UI updates should work fully on mobile devices and be responsive, accessible and fully internationalized.

 - Make sure to handle corner cases correctly.
 E.g. if the learner has done no topics in the science classroom yet, then don’t show that classroom in the list of classrooms-with-topics-in-progress in the learner dashboard.

+- You can assume that, from a product perspective, it's fine to require that a topic cannot be linked to more than one classroom.
+However, if your technical design depends upon this being true, then you should take steps to prevent this from happening (e.g. erroring and refusing to save if the user makes a change that would cause such a state to arise).
 </details>